 The Black Madonna was revered in Oropa well before

-the visit of the first Christian bishop of the area of Vercelli,
+Christian bishop of the area of Vercelli,

-Eusebius, according to his own witness.
+his own witness.
 Eusebius made

-his pilgrimage in the 3rd century, and since then the sanctuary
+his pilgrimage in the 3rd century, and

 has been Christianized, at least externally.